-To verify the output of our programme our Head of Ethics & Compliance undertakes an annual process which requires management worldwide to certify they are not aware of any breaches of our Code, to include any issues of concerns related to slavery, child labour, forced labour or human trafficking, and/or to confirm that they have reported any breaches or issues that they became aware of during the previous year.
+To verify the output of our programme, our Head of Ethics & Compliance undertakes an annual process which requires management worldwide to certify they are not aware of any breaches of our Code, to include any issues of concerns related to slavery, child labour, forced labour or human trafficking, and/or to confirm that they have reported any breaches or issues that they became aware of during the previous year.
 The findings of this process are reported to the Board's Audit Committee annually.
-This year through this process, we had no unknown issues raised.